 - 1. Open a content file containing a custom format list. - 2.
-If the tag block bars are not shown to the left of the content, click at the bottom of the editor. - 3.
+If the tag block bars are not shown to the left of the content, click 🗾 at the bottom of the editor. - 3.
 Click the outermost (i.e., first level) structure bar (ol or ul) for the list. - 4.
-Select Home > [Extra color of the color o
+Select Home > [] (down arrow) and choose Custom List Format > Edit Custom List Format.

 - 5. Use the Edit List Format make changes to the format. - Name Give your custom list format a name. - Comment You can add an internal comment, such as the purpose of the list format. - Stylesheet This displays the stylesheet associated with your primary target.
 Styles created as a result of your custom list format are added to this stylesheet. - Level Select the level of the list that you want to work on.
 When a level is selected, any settings you choose are applied only to that level. - Content This field becomes populated based on settings you choose using the buttons next to this field.
-It is a good idea to begin by clicking the first button to the right (i.e., and selecting a list type or image first (see below).
+It is a good idea to begin by clicking the first button to the right (i.e., important) and selecting a list type or image first (see below).
 Then use the other options as necessary.